-Dreamed up by Italian architect Palo Soleroi, Arcosanti began as an experimental project: a model of sorts for utopian sustainable living.
+Dreamed up by Italian architect Palo Soleroi, Arcosanti—easily one of Arizona's coolest small towns—began as an experimental project: a model of sorts for utopian sustainable living.
 Today, that 1970s mission still rings true.
-Situated in Arizona’s high-desert some 70-miles north of Phoenix, Arcosanti serves as a 24/7 urban laboratory, assuming a significant role in conversation surrounding environmental stewardship and inspiring research and fostering education for cultural transformation.
+Situated in Arizona’s high-desert some 70 miles north of Phoenix, Arcosanti serves as a 24/7 urban laboratory, assuming a significant role in conversation surrounding environmental stewardship and inspiring research and fostering education for cultural transformation.

 Arcosanti’s small resident population practices urban farming and arcology (the fusion of architecture and ecology) and teaches a series of unique workshops and public programs to curious visitors.
 Feeling curious?
 Book a campsite in the Minds Garden and see what’s happening at this urban lab for yourself.
 During your stay you’ll have full access to all of the public spaces (hello, pool!) and the opportunity to participate in community events, too.